hseabolt/tautyping/README.md

 >
 > Matthew H. Seabolt, Arun K. Boddapati, Joshua J. Forstedt, Kostantinos T. Konstantinidis.
 >
-> Tau-typing: a Nextflow pipeline enabling on-demand, high-resolution molecular typing for pathogen genomics.
+> Tau-typing: a Nextflow pipeline for finding the best phylogenetic markers in the genome for genomotyping of microbial species
 >
 > _To be submitted to Bioinformatics_